usefathom/wordpress-plugin/README.md

 Major features of Fathom Analytics include:

-* One screen, all the real-time data you need.
+* One screen, all the real-time data you need
-* Cookie notices not required (we don’t use cookies or collect personal data).
+* Cookie notices not required (we don’t use cookies or collect personal data)
-* Displays: top content, top referrers, top goals and more.
+* Displays: top content, top referrers, top goals and more

 To use use this plugin, you need have a paid Fathom Analytics account and your dashboard sharing set to [public or private with password](https://usefathom.com/support/sharing).